 You’ll be forced to provide documentation surrounding your income, assets, and debts in the lead up to your bankruptcy.

 If fraud is discovered, you’ll wind up in even worse trouble.

-Another reason that you don’t want to lie on a credit card application, beyond the simple fact that doing so is illegal, is that lying on the application is like setting yourself up for failure.
+Another reason that you don’t want to lie on a credit card application, beyond the simple fact that doing so is illegal, is that lying on a credit card application can lead to other problems.

 You may be tempted to lie because you don’t think you’ll get approved for a credit card.

-You might also lie because you want to get a higher credit limit.
+You might also lie because you hope to get a higher credit limit.

 In either case, you might be hurting yourself more than you’re helping.